Enhancing the Self-Universality for Transferable Targeted Attacks: Experiment

-The evaluations are conducted by using densenet121 as the white-box model and averaging TASR among black-box models.
+\textbf{Effect of hyper-parameters.} The evaluations are conducted by using densenet121 as the white-box model and averaging TASR among black-box models.
 The scale parameter $s$ determines the area of cropped images.
-When the area is large, LI overlooks the local structure of inputs.
+When the area is large, SU overlooks the local structure of inputs.
 Thus, it is vital to study optimal values of $s$.
 We fix the weighted parameter $\lambda=1.0$, and the feature extraction layer as layer 3 due to the high transferability of middle layers \cite{wei2022cross}.
-Figure \ref{fig:aba}(a) shows the results with $s_l \in [0.1, 0.3, 0.5, 0.7]$ and $s_{int} \in [0.0, 0.1, 0.2, 0.3]$.
+Figure \ref{fig:scale} shows the results with $s_l \in [0.1, 0.3, 0.5, 0.7]$ and $s_{int} \in [0.0, 0.1, 0.2, 0.3]$.
 We observe that the smaller the area of cropped images, the higher the performance.
 It suggests that local image patches that differ significantly from the original images provide more diverse input patterns for perturbation optimization and contribute to targeted transferability.
 Besides, when $s_l=0.1$ and $s_{int}=0.1$, the optimal result is reached.
 However, the area relative to the original image may fluctuate within $[0.1, 0.2]$.
-To keep it stable, we use the parameters $s=(0.1, 0.0)$ of the sub-optimal result to conduct subsequent experiments.
-Figure \ref{fig:aba}(b) shows the results of performing attacks on different layers and $\lambda$.
+To keep it stable, we use the parameters $s=(0.1, 0.0)$ to conduct subsequent experiments.
+Figure \ref{fig:layer} shows the results of performing attacks on different layers and $\lambda$.
 Extracting features from layer 3 is better than other layers.
-This is consistent with the observations in \cite{wei2022cross}.
-For the weighted parameter $\lambda$, we set $\lambda \in [0.4, 0.6, 0.8, 1.0]$.
-When $\lambda=0.4$, LI achieves the best result.
+This is because the features captured by shallow layers represent the low-level patterns (such as edges), while the deepest layer contains more semantic information hence is more related to the classification task of the white-box model \cite{wei2022cross}.
+For the weighted parameter $\lambda$, we set $\lambda \in [10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}, 10^{0}]$.
+When $\lambda=10^{-3}$, SU achieves the best result.

+\textbf{Effect of different regions.} The regions of random cropping determine the distribution of local images.
+The center may be more related to the object of the image than the corner.
+Therefore, we conduct experiments on the center, the corner and the whole regions.
+We also compare the uniform distribution $\mathcal{U}(0,1)$ of local images.
+As shown in Table \ref{tab:region}, there is no significant performance difference between the center and the corner.
+The reason is that SU concentrates on the target class regardless of the object related to the original class.
+Therefore, directly providing more local input patterns within one image leads to better performance in SU.
+The whole region indeed achieves the best performance.
+Moreover, the uniform distribution makes it difficult to converge, resulting in the worst performance.